Jim Stanley and Jack Goldsmith joined in Partnership in 1953, in the commercial bank chambers at 141 Hereford Street, Christchurch.

 In recent times advantage has been taken of incorporation and several companies operate under the PKF Goldsmith Fox banner.

-Two of the five current Directors namely: Robin Wah and John Purvis were all part of the pre-merger firms, Gordon Hansen joined soon after, followed by Dorian Crighton and Tim Le Compte.
+One of the current Directors: John Purvis was part of the pre-merger firms, Gordon Hansen joined soon after.

 Gordon Hansen and Dawn Alexander are partners in PKF Goldsmith Fox Audit.